mesosphere/dcos-docs-site/pages/1.11/installing/index.md

 ## Production
-You can configure and install DC/OS on your cluster using the following installation method.
-This method was previously called Custom Installation.
 The production installation method is used to install production-ready DC/OS that can be upgraded.
-You can package the DC/OS distribution and connect to every node manually to run the DC/OS installation commands.
+This method was previously called custom installation.
+It involves packaging the DC/OS distribution and connecting to every node manually to run the DC/OS installation commands.
 This method is recommended if you want to integrate with an existing system or if you do not have SSH access to your cluster.